samuelfirst/talis/README.md

 This is the next general step into creating a hive mind AI that can attach and disconnect micro-ai services at will.

-***Twitch Message Producer*** is the primary script ran inside of the python docker container.
+***Bot.py*** is the primary script ran inside of the python docker container.
 This producer connects to Twitch's IRC server and joins the specified channel located in your .env file.
 This producer pipes the chat messages into a Kafka topic assigned in the .env file.

-***Bot*** is the bot that interacts with chat.
-This bot starts off with no attachments and listens on the topic "bot_messages".
-It awaits commands from other services.
-The bot does have a temporary rule based consumer embedded.

 ***AI/spam*** is an example service that attaches to the Kafka Topic "twitch_messages" and processes and calculates unique messages in a N-range bin log of recent messages.
 It will send a message to "bot_messages" on Kafka with what text message the bot should send to chat.

+You can view the other scripts in the AI folder.

 ### To run: